YouTube has revolutionized the way we consume videos but it’s also enabled everyone to create their own video channel, even you.

 To add your own images or videos, export them from your phone or desktop, then drag and drop into your video template.
 You can have words sitting over the footage, or layer footage with animating elements.
 If the footage you have isn’t exactly right, find existing video footage in our free stock video and image libraries.

 Got the perfect soundtrack in mind?
-As long as it’s a MP4 file, you can drag and drop to add to your video.
+As long as it’s a MP4 file, you can drag and drop to add to your video compilation.
 Just make sure your song or recording doesn’t infringe on copyright as YouTube will not publish any video that does.
 To avoid this, you can choose a track from Canva’s free music library.
-It’s copyright approved and it won’t cost you a cent.
+It’s copyright approved, and it won’t cost you a cent.

 Once you’ve reviewed your video, hit publish, make sure the file type is video.
 It will arrive as an mp4 file, which can easily be uploaded to Youtube.

 If you haven’t already, log in to YouTube.
 From there, you can upload a video thanks to YouTube Studio, the home of your new YouTube channel.
 Remember to personalize it with your channel title and description.
 Plus, add a channel thumbnail so you can be easily identified.
-For a design that beats a profile pic, Canva can help.
+You can also personalize your channel art design for YouTube to make your channel even more unique!
+For a design that beats a profile pic, tease your video content with our YouTube thumbnail templates.

 Going live on YouTube doesn’t mean you’ll automatically get views, but fortunately, there are some ways to get those view numbers up.